skoodath/skoodath/README.md

-## Hello Everyone!
+### Hello Everyone!
-I am
+# I am Shaiju,
-# Shaiju

-:technologist: Hi, I am Shaiju, a tech enthusiast and a self-taught web developer from Hyderabad, India 🇮🇳.
+A :technologist: tech enthusiast and a self-taught web developer from Hyderabad, India 🇮🇳.
 I love creating UI Designs and developing for the web mostly with React.
 I am also an amateur photographer 📷, guitar player 🎸 and an occassional blogger.

 <div id="badges">
 <a href="https://www.linkedin.com/in/nambiars/">